shailichauhan0/NLP-Based-Command-Prompt/README.md

-# NLP-Based-Command-Prompt
+# 💻 Smart NLP Terminal – A Natural Language Based GUI Command Prompt
 Smart NLP Terminal is a Natural Language Processing-powered desktop application that translates user-friendly text instructions into actual shell commands.
 It combines a Tkinter-based GUI with a Flask API backend and a trained Naive Bayes model to bridge the gap between everyday language and complex terminal syntax.
 Built as part of a Software Engineering course project (TCS611), it provides a secure, intuitive, and intelligent alternative to traditional command-line tools — especially for beginners.

-# 💻 Smart NLP Terminal – A Natural Language Based GUI Command Prompt

 > A Software Engineering Project (TCS611)
 > Developed by Team NLPrompt (SE(OS)-VI-T003)